typoes/harry-potter-gen-z/book_2/chapter_1.md

 the corners of his small, sharp eyes.

-Ever since Harry had come home for the summer holidays, Uncle Vernon had been treating him like a bomb that might go off at any moment, because Harry Potter *wasn't* a basic boy.
+Ever since Harry had come home for the summer holidays, Uncle Vernon had been treating him like an impostor that might go off doing sus things at any moment, because Harry Potter *wasn't* a basic boy.
 As a matter of fact, he was as quirky as it is possible to be.

 Harry Potter was a wizard -- a wizard fresh from his first year at Hogwarts School of Witchcraft and